ONCE UPON A MATTRESS

 Come ready to sing TWO contrasting one-minute song cuts (typically about 32 measures of an up-tempo, or about 16 measures of a ballad).

-- Each audition song cut should be no longer than ONE minute in duration.
+- Each audition song cut should be no longer than ONE minute in duration

 - Musical choices should be in the style of the show.
+(Listen to recordings if you want to familiarize yourself with the show before looking for music is a similar style)

-- Bring sheet music in the APPROPRIATE KEY with cuts clearly marked.
+- Bring sheet music in the APPROPRIATE KEY with cuts clearly marked

 - PLEASE, DO NOT SING FROM THE SCORE